Quality & Safety Standards

-Our quality strategy is focused on ensuring reliable, compliant supply to our customers, assuring that our products are there when people need them, and having an engaged and capable workforce to ensure and sustain future success.
+Our quality strategy is focused on ensuring that we maintain a reliable, compliant supply of products to our customers and that we have an engaged and capable workforce ready to deliver and sustain success.

 Patient safety is at the forefront of what we do.
 We are using and exploring new technological advancements such as integrated IT tools, artificial intelligence (AI) and streamlined digital platforms to further enhance how we manufacture high-quality products.

 We apply and adhere to a strict set of quality standards, and we have policies and procedures in place to identify, measure, control and sustain product-quality excellence.

 Our Global Quality Compliance organization is responsible for establishing the standards that ensure that all of our company’s products are manufactured, tested, released and distributed in full compliance with regulatory requirements.

 We continuously strive to improve these standards in order to enhance procedures and ensure ongoing compliance with Current Good Manufacturing Practices (CGMPs).